shawnr/practical-javascript/handling-events/101-adding-event-listeners.md

 </script>

 In this example we use the same method to apply the event listener to the button as we did to apply the event listener to the form.
+We must first select the element to which we want to attach a listener.
+Then, we define the function that will be executed when the listener is triggered (when it detects the event signal).
+Finally, we attach the listener to the DOM element using the `addEventListener()` method.

+This process is repeated often throughout a complex web app.
+Event listeners are, literally, the things that make our interfaces move.
+When properly applied, they can give us a compelling user experience impossible without the logic of JavaScript.

+There are many more intricacies to successfully handling events, but we will get to those on the next pages.

 ## Exercises
 Please try working these exercises to practice some of the skills we've learned in this section.

 {% exercise %}
-Define a problem.
+Add a <code>click</code> event listener to the <code>button</code> element.

 {% initial %}
-// initial code
+let myTest = false;
+function myAction(event){
+    myTest = true;
+}
+let button = document.querySelector('button');
+// add event listener that executes `myAction()`

 {% solution %}
 // solution code
+let myTest = false;
+function myAction(event){
+    myTest = true;
+}
+let button = document.querySelector('button');
+// add event listener that executes `myAction()` button.addEventListener('click', myAction);

 {% validation %}
 assert(true), "Incorrect.");